multitudes/Airlock/README.md

 Two minutes of observing your breath are what you need to collect your thought, examine yourself and your sensation, re-base and be ready again.
 Sometimes important decisions and conversations benefit from a fresh and mindful start.

+## Work in Progress

+This app is being developed in SwiftUI mostly for learning purposes.
+I am testing and adding new features like Core Data and Combine and will try to document the journey below.

 ## Adding a log feature with Core Data

 I want to add the possibility to track the meditations and keep them in history.
 Also I want the user to be able to enter a text based feedback or thought, once a day.